Cixi Zhejiang, China Travel Guide

 Green tea is widely consumed, with Longjing (Dragon Well) tea from Hangzhou being famous.
 Freshly made soy milk is popular for breakfast.

-Dedicated fine dining options are limited specifically for Cixi, but luxury hotels offer upscale choices.
+Dedicated fine places to eat are limited specifically for Cixi, but luxury hotels offer upscale choices.

 Numerous options exist throughout the city center, offering a mix of regional Chinese cuisines.

-These are ubiquitous around markets, bus stations, and residential areas for authentic and affordable meals.
+These are ubiquitous around markets, bus stations, and housing areas for authentic and affordable meals.

 Finding vegetarian dishes can happen, but careful communication matters, as meat broth is common.